Things to Do in Nicaragua in January

 Best Activities in January

-Volcano boarding and hiking on Cerro Negro
+Volcano Boarding on Cerro Negro

 January Events & Festivals